temujin9/mezovy/locations/faerie lands/sundown lands.md

 - Morphic: allows the Queen to cover and uncover Portals easily
 - Shape: self-contained (disorienting mists return you to opposite side)
 - Time: timeless
-- Portal: many, mostly to other Fae realms, some to Material Plane
+- Portal: many, mostly to areas in Air and Darkness, some to Material Plane (thanks to the Welcoming)

 Construction:
 - Using a massive asteroid in the plane of Air as core of operations
   - Goblins live mostly underground there, drow rule from the evergreen forests
-  - Queen's tower overlooks the goblin city in the massive impact crater, with the windows facing it blocked
+  - Queen's towering palace overlooks the goblin city in the massive impact crater, with the windows facing it blocked
+  - Other side has the towering gatehouse to the Deep Woods, forcing supplicants from there to walk garden path to reach the Palace
   - Looks like a verdant crescent moon from the side and at a distance, with the crater forming the concavity?
   - Since this is obviously a Munchausen reference, I need flying heads on saucers for some reason.
 - One massive 4hr ritual w/ 27 witches